x37ts52/email-format-checker/README.md

   emailRepeat: 'maxmustermann@beispiel.de'
 }

-// fire the object to the function const validEmailAddress = emailFormatChecker(options)
+// fire the object with the function const validEmailAddress = emailFormatChecker(options)

 // console output for testing: boolean